syncfusion-content/winui-docs/winui/DataGrid/Columns.md

 {% endtabs %}

-N> FrozenColumnCount and FooterColumnCount should be lesser than the number of Columns that can be displayed in View.
+N> FrozenColumnsCount and FooterColumnCount should be lesser than the number of Columns that can be displayed in View.

 ## Freezing columns

-You can freeze the columns in view at the left and right side like in excel by setting [SfDataGrid.FrozenColumnCount](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.SfGridBase.html#Syncfusion_UI_Xaml_Grids_SfGridBase_FrozenColumnCount) and [SfDataGrid.FrozenFooterColumnCount](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.SfGridBase.html#Syncfusion_UI_Xaml_Grids_SfGridBase_FrozenFooterColumnCount) properties.
+You can freeze the columns in view at the left and right side like in excel by setting `SfDataGrid.FrozenColumnsCount` and `SfDataGrid.FrozenFooterColumnsCount` properties.

 {% tabs %}
 {% highlight xaml %}
 <dataGrid:SfDataGrid  x:Name="dataGrid"
                         AutoGenerateColumns="True"
-                        FrozenColumnCount="2"
+                        FrozenColumnsCount="2"
                         ItemsSource="{Binding Orders}"/>
 {% endhighlight %}
 {% endtabs %}